chase-cps/chase/doc/md/tools.md

 # Tools

 After building the sources, some tools are available.
 This document describe the different tools.

-## patternsOnNetwork
+## dsl_parser

 The tool takes as input a problem specification expressed using the CHASE Specification Language and analyzes its